compose-x/ecs_composex/README.rst

 |BUILD|

 ----------------------------------------------------------------------------------------------------
-Build your infrastructure and deploy your services to AWS services using docker-compose file format.
+Be for AWS ECS and docker-compose what AWS SAM is to Lambda
 ----------------------------------------------------------------------------------------------------

 .. contents::